petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/initial-setup-overview.md

 ## Log in to Your CI and Liferay Services

-Log in to Jenkins (CI) and Liferay to directly access their web interfaces.
+Log into Jenkins (CI) its web interface.
+You must also log in to access your Liferay DXP instance for any non-production environment (such as *dev* or *uat*).

-Both login credentials are provided in the initial onboarding email, but they are also listed under *Environment Variables* in the *ci* service page of the *infra* environment.
+Both login credentials are provided in the initial onboarding email, but they are also listed as [secrets](../infrastructure-and-operations/managing-secure-environment-variables-with-secrets.md) in your *infra* environment.

 See [Logging into Your Liferay Cloud Services](./logging-into-your-liferay-cloud-services.md) for detailed instructions.